 While average families may already find it hard to make ends meet, the challenge is much harder for single parents.

 To mitigate the effects of poverty, the U.S. federal government initiated the Supplemental Nutrition Assistance Program (SNAP).

 For many of the poorest Americans, SNAP has become the only form of income assistance they receive.
 Statistics show that one in five SNAP households lives on cash income of less than $2 per person a day.2

-The program is the modern alternative to the Food Stamp Program.
+SNAP is the modern alternative to the Food Stamp Program.
 From the quantity of food that can be availed to the manner of purchase, SNAP is a long way from its original structure.6

 Before, color-coded coupons were distributed to beneficiaries.
 Now, the assistance comes in the form of a debit card known as Electronic Benefit Transfer (EBT), which is loaded with benefits once a month and can be used to purchase grocery items in any participating store within their locality.